Ktn-mariam/Find-FarmFresh/README.md

 ![image](https://github.com/Ktn-mariam/FarmFresh-Finder/assets/113761859/7c2ff919-aeae-421d-b300-0f32aa1de144)

+**Note: This is a Demo Project**

+This project is for demonstration purposes only.
+The data included is generated or curated for display and illustrative purposes.
+It does not represent real-world information and should not be used for any practical application.

 <h2>Introduction</h2>
 FarmFresh Finder is a platform designed to seamlessly connect farmers with consumers, fostering a direct and transparent exchange of fresh, locally sourced produce.
 Our application is dedicated to empowering farmers by providing them with a digital space to showcase their yields while offering consumers a convenient way to discover and purchase high-quality, sustainably grown products.